CrusoeDaWolf/vpm/README.md

 I initially found XBPS to have a steep learning-curve, so I wanted to ease the life of new VoidLinux users, and XBPS users in general.
 Please don't feel afraid to look up the corresponding XBPS commands it translates to, or use vpm --show-translations so you even see the translations already when using vpn help.
 It has been said that vpm will ease the transition from Debian's APT, and some other user-friendly repository/package-managers.

 # ZOMG!
 PONIES!!111
 Rainbows and unicorns, indeed.
 If you like colorized output, please see the --color=true option, too!
-All vpm otions try to have human readable and easy to remember syntax, no --long-option-with-multiple-complex-words, no need to even prefix arguments with --, vpm just tries to do its best it can to understand the user (there are some command-line-switches, though, see vpm help).
+All vpm options try to have human readable and easy to remember syntax, no --long-option-with-multiple-complex-words, no need to even prefix arguments with --, vpm just tries to do its best it can to understand the user (there are some command-line-switches, though, see vpm help).

 # Dependencies
 vpm requires BASH, the Bourne Again SHell.
 Use xbps-install -S bash if you don't have it installed, yet.